SIRIS Virtual Deployment on VMware vSphere

 - Location: Use the Browse... button to select the datastore or location that VMWare will store the disk.

-- Disk Provisioning: Select Thick Provision and eagerly zeroed.
+- Disk Provisioning: Select Thick Provisioned and eagerly zeroed.

-In VMWare, right-click your virtual machine, select Power, and then select Power On.
+In VMWare, right-click your new virtual machine, select Power, and then select Power On.

 Once the virtual appliance powers on, you may see the GRUB boot manager.
 Select the first option, and press Enter.